hvnsweeting/webpyhero/webpyOnHeroku.rst

 Use heroku-postgres
 =====
 If you are using web.py-0.37 or lower, web.py will not direct support use database URL.

-This issue is fix on development version on Github:
+This issue is fixed on development version on Github:

 https://github.com/webpy/webpy/issues/171

 You can use below function:
+``
     def dburl2dict(url):
         dbn, rest = url.split('://', 1)
         user, rest = rest.split(':', 1)